Why Cabinet Refacing Is Different in Historic Washington, DC Homes

 • Vintage elements like furniture-style legs, visible hardware, or natural brush strokes often stay, especially if they tie into nearby trim or built-ins

-Everything we do is grounded in preserving that visual flow.
+Successful refacing projects are grounded in preserving visual flow.
 When you’re living in a rowhouse or early 20th-century home, it’s those details that bring a kitchen together naturally without making it feel disconnected from the rest of the space.
 For many of these homes, features such as decorative moldings and historical trim are as important as the cabinets themselves, contributing to a cohesive and authentic look.

 Matching styles and finishes while upgrading function is always a careful balancing act.
 Selecting hardware that mimics original brass pulls or incorporating glass elements reminiscent of period designs allows for updates that do not overshadow the space’s uniqueness.
 Homeowners often express how maintaining these features lets the renewed kitchen feel both refreshed and familiar.